 It’s not the certification agency that does the quality of the training, but the instructor who actually teaches you.

 If knowledge and experience are a must, enthusiasm, personality and attitude plays a key role as well.
 Whichever federation an instructor is teaching, it is important that he or she feels comfortable and consistent while doing it.
 And it’s crucial that you feel confident learning with him or her.
 Good instructors are patient, have empathy, instil confidence to their students.

 They can adapt to different students and conditions, meet or exceed the standards in terms of safety, and really care about the people they are teaching or diving with.
 Instructors shouldn’t just “give” certifications.
 They should teach vital skills so you get the best preparation to dive autonomously.
 As Instructors, we and should not be afraid to reorient a student if this one does not reach the required skill level.
 But we should always remain patient, caring, passionate and know how to transmit our passion to new divers.

 If you can not choose the instructor that will teach you, it is important to be sure of the dive centre that will assign you a fitting instructor.
 The instructors and guides are the ones who are taking care of you while diving.
 Therefore they are the most important club representatives, especially for less experienced divers.

 Obviously, a good first step is to ask for recommendations from people you know.
 Ask who has dived with a club before you and what there experience was like.
-But listen to your feelings too, if you don’t feel it, just run away.
-If you have any doubt, feel free to ask.
-And if you were impressed in a positive way by your instructor, do share your experience with others !
+But listen to your feelings too, if you don’t feel well, just run away and keep looking.
+If you have any doubt, feel free to ask us.
+Also, if you were positively impressed by your instructor, do share your experience with others and online!

 You can check out our customer Reviews here.
 We are proud to have received over 1,000 5-star reviews and keep a 5-star rating across all major review platforms such as Facebook, TripAdvisor, and GoolePages.